Towards robust quantitative photoacoustic tomography via learned iterative methods: Quantitative photoacoustic tomography

 \subsection{Variational methods for solving the optical inversion}

 To define the inverse problem for $I$ illuminations, let us consider a discrete observation model of the form

 where $h\in \mathbb{R}^{N\times I}$ is the absorbed optical energy density at locations $r_t$, $t=1,\dots, N$, $x\in\mathbb{R}^l$ contains the unknown scattering and absorption parameters, $F:\mathbb{R}^l\to\mathbb{R}^{N\times I}$ is a nonlinear forward operator mapping the optical parameters $x$ to the data space, and $e\in\mathbb{R}^{N\times I}$ is the additive measurement noise.
 In this work, the operator $F$ corresponds to the RHS of the equation \eqref{eq:E_density}, where the fluence $\Phi$ is obtained from the finite element solution of the DA in the form of \eqref{eq:fluence}.
 The inverse problem is then to recover the set of unknown optical parameters $x$ from the measured noisy data $h$.
-The number $l$ of unknowns $x$ depends on the type of the measurement setup.
-For multiple-source illumination, the optical values are the same for each illumination ($l=2N$), whereas for the multi-wavelength setup, scattering and absorption are simultaneously solved for every used wavelength $\lambda \in \mathbb{R}$.
-However, to guarantee that a set of optical values uniquely describes data $h$, it is necessary to approximate the wavelength dependency of the scattering as $\mu_s(r,\lambda) \approx f(\lambda) a(r)$.
-Therefore, while multiple absorption reconstructions are solved, only $a\in \mathbb{R}^N$ is solved and used to compute scattering for each wavelength via $f(\lambda)$.
-The wavelength dependency in biological tissue has been approximated with an exponentially decaying function such as $f(\lambda)=\lambda^{-b}$, where $b \in \mathbb{R}$ is determined from experiments~\cite{jacques2013optical}.

 A well-established framework to solve the inverse problem of the nonlinear observation model \eqref{eq:obs_model} is the variational approach.
 In the variational approach for QPAT, the optical parameters $x$ are solved by minimizing the functional